-Making sure your property is in good repair and that any issues are prevented from occurring or are promptly dealt with will help keep your home protected.
+Making sure your property is in good repair, and that problems are prevented or promptly dealt with, will help keep your home protected.
 It could also have a positive impact on insurance costs as insurance providers will ask you about the state of repair of your property.

-Comparing what’s on offer among different providers can also help make sure you get the cover you need in the most cost-effective way.
+Comparing what’s on offer from different providers can help make sure you get the cover you need at the right price.

 I have a log cabin.
 Does this require specialist insurance?

-If your cabin has been treated with fire-retardant protection when it was built, it’s worth letting your insurance provider know.
+If your cabin was treated with fire-retardant protection when it was built, it’s worth letting your insurance provider know.
 Make sure your cabin is well-protected with appropriate security locks on doors and windows too.

-If you rent out your log cabin as a holiday home, you should consider public liability insurance.
-You might also want to consider cover for loss of rental if the cabin becomes unusable if damaged through fire or flood, for example.
+If you rent out your log cabin as a holiday home, you should think about public liability insurance, in case a guest injures themselves on your property and tries to make a compensation claim against you.
+You might also want to consider cover for loss of rental if the cabin becomes unusable due to damage from fire or flood, for example.

 Get insurance for your timber-framed home